 Adrenaline is a hormone released by two tiny organs located atop the kidneys, known as the adrenal glands.
-Adrenaline, also known as epinephrine, is the “fight-or-flight hormone.”
+Adrenaline, also known as epinephrine, is the β€œfight-or-flight hormone.”
 Adrenaline is released in response to stressful, exciting and dangerous situations.
 Adrenaline helps the body to react more quickly by increasing the heart rate, increasing blood flow to the brain and muscles and stimulating the body to release energy stores for fuel.
 When adrenaline is released suddenly, it’s referred to as an adrenaline rush.
 That rush is euphoric and addictive and makes people willingly put themselves into situations which could potentially be dangerous!
-Today, let’s take a look at eight ways one can experience an adrenaline rush in Jamaica.
+Today, let’s take a look at eight adventures one can have in Jamaica.

 Before we get into the article, subscribe for new adventures.